jasmineiris/cs177_Iro/README.md

 ### Screen by screen specification

 “Let’s play!
-Iro” software will consist of home screen, 3 instructional pages, game mode and result screen
+Iro” software will consist of home screen, 2 instructional pages, game mode and result screen

 #### Home screen
 After launching this software splash/intro screen will appear with ENTER button, which will lead  to instructional pages.
+This page is interactive, user will be able to play or move around the circles.

 #### Instructions/rules
-Users can see insructions of this game on 3 interactive pages.
+Users can see insructions of this game on 2 interactive pages.
 They will be able to interact with words written in dots by moving they kursor.

 #### Game screen
-This screen will contain of different colored circles, Result Field where player can enter there count and Go button.
+This screen will contain different colored circles, result field, where player can enter there count, and Go button.
+User will have an option to pop circles (then circles will disappear) for easier count.

 #### Result screen
 User will get a message about result of this game and correct count.
-This screen will also contain "Go back to instructions" or "Play again" button
+This screen will also contain "Home", "Back to instructions" or "Play again" buttons.
+"Home" button will take user to very first home screen, "Back to instructions" button - to instruction, "Play again" will start over the game.

 ### Technical Specification

-Software “Let’s play! -Iro” will be developed using Java Script, CSS and HTML programming languages.
-It will consist of home screen, game mode and result screen.
+Software “Iro” will be developed using Java Script, CSS and HTML programming languages.
+It will consist of home screen, instructions, game mode and result screen.
-Home screen should have the name of the game, colored circled objects and  “Next” button that should take player to instructional pages.

-The screen will  include 10 different colors on color list for user to choose and  a timer .
-After player has chosen color, timer will start and Screen with different colors and objects will appear.
-First level of the game should have min  of 2 - max  of 4 different colors, including selected by user color and min of 3 - max 6 different objects.
-Timer will be set at 10 sec.
-Each level will add 2 different colors and 2 different objects and 5 sec on the clock.

-After timer runs out player will be moved to result screen where she/he can enter hers/his result in field “Enter number of objects in your color”.
-By clicking “Check” button results will be compared and message “You are correct!
-Good job!” or “Sorry, try again!” will appear.
-Button “Play again” can take a player to a game mode screen or “Exit” button will close this game.
-On the bottom of that screen user can see a list of the players and their scores.
-Score will increase by 1 after correct result .
-When player gets 5 correct answers she/he will be moved to a higher level.
+sources code academy
+bootstarp framework for results pop up screen, text input, sound buttons (using JQuery), D3J for animation of the clusters,

+licence to anumated bubbles in intruction folder

 ### User Documentation

-Splash screen
+Splash screen - you can interact with circles or enter the game by pressing ENTER button

 ![](screenshots/iro-enter.png)

+Instructions:
-Count the...
+1.Count the...

 ![](screenshots/count-the.png)

-Yellow circles...
+2.Yellow circles...

 ![](screenshots/yellow-circles.png)

-Main game
+Main game - now you need to count yellow circles before they fade out (5c), there is an option to pop up circles for better view or better count of yellow circles or just for fun.
+After getting count of circles, you need to enter the result into result fieled by entering the number or spelling the number with letters.
+Then push GO button to see result.
+Also there is background music which you can turn on/off by using button to the right of GO button.

 ![](screenshots/main-game.png)

-Try again
+Results:
+1.Try again - that's what you see if you get your answer wrong

 ![](screenshots/try-again.png)

-Correct
+2.Correct - that's what you see if you get your answer right

 ![](screenshots/correct.png)

+You can exit tha game at any time by closing the browser (pressing X)

 ### Results of user testing